flutter/packages/packages/camera/camera_android_camerax/README.md

     streaming, and image capture is not supported.

 ### `setDescriptionWhileRecording` is unimplemented [Issue #148013][148013]
-`setDescriptionWhileRecording`, used to switch cameras while recording video, is currently unimplemented.
+`setDescriptionWhileRecording`, used to switch cameras while recording video, is currently unimplemented due to this not currently being supported by CameraX.

 ### 240p resolution configuration for video recording